liuyishengalan/ThinkPad-P52-Hackintosh/README.md

 ![macOS](https://img.shields.io/badge/macOS-10.15.0-orange.svg)
 ![Clover](https://img.shields.io/badge/Clover-r5045-yellowgreen.svg)
 ## Introduction (Welcome to QQ (tencent chatting program) group：97986046)
-My purpose is to allow ThinkPad P52 to run mac OS mojave as natively as possible
+Purpose is to allow ThinkPad P52 to run mac OS mojave as natively as possible

 Tips: If you want to use built-in network adapter, you'd better buy a new pcie card, and I suggest DW1560 or DW1830, considering baout the size and space.
 Also, P52 does not have whitelist upon WLAN hardware, you even do not need to modify your BIOS